saucelabs/sauce-docs/docs/api-testing/how-to-guides/compose-request-body.md

   <img src={useBaseUrl('img/api-fortress/2022/04/how-to-post-comp.png')} alt="POST component"/>

-2. Now we add the **Body Component**.
-In the **Content-Type** we choose the proper one, application/json in our example.
-In this scenario we need to use a variable so in the **Content** field we enter the following:
+2. Now add the **Body Component**.
+In the **Content-Type** choose the proper one, application/json in our example.
+In this scenario we need to use a variable so in the **Content** field enter the following:

    ```json
    {